anand-subu/anand-subu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm an MComp (CS specialization) graduate student at National University of Singapore.
-I'm keenly fascinated by NLP, CV and Deep Learning.
-I enjoy working on applied AI and building intelligent solutions to solve and automate complex tasks.
-I'm currently interested in Large Language Models and their application in clinical, scientific and bio-medical text, and researching how LLMs can be used to augment information extraction and question answering on such corpora effectively.
+I'm a Master's student specializing in Computer Science at the National University of Singapore.
+My current research interests lie in Large Language Models, particularly their application in clinical, scientific, and biomedical texts to enhance information extraction and question-answering.
 {style="text-align: justify;"}